 The level of emissions depends both on the required energy demand of the ships and on the age of the generators used and their emission behaviour.
 The higher the proportion of "young" generators that already meet one of the EU or CCNR emission requirements, the lower the emissions.
 The generators of the 110 m vessels were on average about 20 years old, only 52 % of the generator pool was already subject to the mandatory emission regulations.
-Most of the 135m ships in the cruise fleet were built after 2010, so that here all generators are already subject to emission regulations.
-This also explains the significantly lower emissions per berth hour compared to the 110 m ships.
+Most of the 135m ships in the cruise fleet were built after 2010, so that here all generators are already subject to the 110 m ships.